leoRoss/PQTree/README.md

 - Sequential: The elements always appear in the same order
 - Reversible: The elements always appear in the same (or the exact opposite) order

+This peculiar type of PQ Tree is called an ORA Tree as it has Ordered, Reversible, and Arbitrarily-ordered nodes.

 ## Simple Example

     Permutation 1 = A B C D E